Acacia Africa Adds Nine Countries and Reduces Tour Group Size

 With recent global developments after the pandemic, some countries in the continent have already launched visas designated for higher-income, digital nomads who stay in the continent longer than traditional tourists.

-“Overall travellers are more confident about booking longer trips, and well ahead of their departure, the pent up demand for travel to Africa refueling the coffers of worthy conservation and community projects,” added Delport in the release.
+“Overall travelers are more confident about booking longer trips, and well ahead of their departure, the pent-up demand for travel to Africa refueling the coffers of worthy conservation and community projects,” added Delport in the release.

 Namibia, one of the three countries in the continent that offer a digital nomad visa has begun to attract the global digital nomad community.
 Packages provided by Acacia Africa have been designed with this new type of tourism in mind.